 After a an awkward pause, he said, “Look, you think I like feet?
 Do I look like a guy who likes feet?
 No. I like companionship.
 What does that mean?”
 Why did these men keep rhetorically asking us what things meant?
 “It means, I’m retired, I’m not married, and I go out and party, and I want a girl who can accompany me.
 No sex though.
 That’s illegal.
 You see….girls who come to these events are broke and curious enough, and that’s where I swoop in.”
 Though I was revolted by his vulture demeanor, I was relieved I got to keep my feet in their pumps.

 After chatting for forty minutes, he leaned in close—so close I could smell the strawberry gum, now drenched with rum, that he chewed so nervously—and slipped me two $100 bills, and whispered, “Consider it.” $200 was more than I would make if I stuck around all night, so I grabbed it and my coat and waltzed out there door and straight into a bar.

-Growing older is less about getting your life in order and more about the lines you draw—what am I above or beneath?
+Growing older is less about getting your life in order and more about the lines you draw—what are you above or beneath?
 If it feels comfortable and sexy, by all means go ahead, but me and the other girls felt smaller than before.
 I still get threatening texts from the company, maybe Jerick himself.
-These are not men who want to admire women, they want to own them.
+These are not men who want to admire women; they want to own them.
 And I am above that.